Best practices with Query Store

 ALTER DATABASE [QueryStoreDB] SET QUERY_STORE (SIZE_BASED_CLEANUP_MODE = AUTO);

-Query Store Capture Mode: Specifies the query capture policy for the Query Store.
+Query Store Capture Mode: Specifies the query capture policy for Query Store.

 ALTER DATABASE [QueryStoreDB] SET QUERY_STORE (QUERY_CAPTURE_MODE = AUTO);

-Troubleshooting workflow with Query Store is simple, as shown on the following diagram:
+The troubleshooting workflow with Query Store is simple, as shown in the following diagram:

 ALTER DATABASE [DatabaseOne] SET QUERY_STORE = ON;